 The most prevalent crime against tourists is the theft of attractive items such as cash, jewellery, cameras and mobile phones.
 Unattended items on the beach or in unsecured storage, including items stored in scooters/motorcycles, are a particular target.

 Overall the level of crime is low however cases of assault against tourists, generally opportunistic, have been reported.
-Travellers to the Cook Islands should take reasonable security precautions.
+Take reasonable security precautions.

 Money and valuables

 There are limited ATM facilities in the Cook Islands with terminals available on Rarotonga and Aitutaki.

 The six new Cook Islands coins (10 cents, 20 cents, 50 cents, $1, $2 and $5) were launched in August 2015.
 Both new Cook Islands coins and New Zealand currency are legal tender in the Cook Islands.

 Cook Island currency is not exchangeable outside the country but can be exchanged at the Airport bank.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.
 You are required by Australian law to